 The Lenawee District Library continues to offer many programs and services to the community (including but not limited to) family storytime, adult programming, movie nights, Summer Reading Program, book clubs, and a monthly book sale.
 The size of the collection has grown to over 111, 000 items total with approximately 69,000 of those belonging to the Main Branch.

-In the winter of 2023, the library completed a year-plus long renovation.
+In early 2023, the library completed a year-plus long renovation.
 The renovation included adding 2,200 sq ft to create a new children's area, and a complete overhaul involving new furniture, shelving, carpeting, and much more!
+In August of 2023, the 10-year library millage was renewed.